 2018 Summer Work Program

-Field work is initially focusing on the recently identified Nicolet ultramafic intrusion on the Company’s Martiniere Property.
-Winter geophysical work identified a series of chargeability anomalies - typically associated with disseminated sulphide mineralization such as that observed at Grasset – located along the length of the 2,500 metre long Nicolet intrusion (see NR18-06, May 24, 2018).
-Initial geochemical sampling indicates strong similarities between the Nicolet intrusion and the rocks of the GUC and thus the Company believes it to be prospective for the discovery of Ni-Cu-Co-PGE mineralization.
-The Nicolet ultramafic intrusion has very shallow overburden cover over much of its length and has never been drill tested.
+Field work is initially focusing on the recently identified Niquet ultramafic intrusion on the Company’s Martiniere Property.
+Winter geophysical work identified a series of chargeability anomalies - typically associated with disseminated sulphide mineralization such as that observed at Grasset – located along the length of the 2,500 metre long Niquet intrusion (see NR18-06, May 24, 2018).
+Initial geochemical sampling indicates strong similarities between the Niquet intrusion and the rocks of the GUC and thus the Company believes it to be prospective for the discovery of Ni-Cu-Co-PGE mineralization.
+The Niquet ultramafic intrusion has very shallow overburden cover over much of its length and has never been drill tested.

 Once this phase of work is completed it is anticipated that the focus of work will shift to the Grasset Ultramafic Complex.
 Drill testing of a number of new targets and follow-up testing of nickel sulphide discoveries made in 2015 by the Company within the central segment of the GUC, where ground conditions are typical drier earlier in the season, will be followed by expansion drilling on the Grasset Ni-Cu-Co-PGE deposit.